availproject/avail-rust/client/README.md

 ## Custom Transactions and Events

 Sometimes you need a specific transaction or event type not included in the default metadata.
-However, enabling the `generated_metadata` feature flag may greatly increase compile time.
 In such cases, you can define a custom transaction or event and use it just like any predefined type.
 Both are simple to implement and use.